weigelworld/pan-nlrome/results/metadata/README.txt

 TEs_2kb_Downstream: one or more TE(s) predicted in 2kb region downstream of gene
 TEs_2kb_Upstream: one or more TE(s) predicted in 2kb region upstream of gene

+## File 'orthogroup_based_metadata.tsv':
+idnew: Reinspected orthogroup ID
+idold: Original orthogroup ID
+status: orthogroup or singleton
+use: binary
+NLRs: number of NLRs contained
+majorclass: major NLR class
+majorsubclass: major NLR subclass
+pairs: number of genes that are in pairs
+putpairs: number of genes that are in putative pairs
+IDs: number of genes with integrated domains